crusher-dev/documentation/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 ![AMD 3900X benchmark](/img/blog/2020-04-02/benchmark3900x.png)

 The dataset producing the results shown above does not contain NULL values.
-Interestingly, when introducing nulls, QuestDB sum() query time is unchanged.
+Interestingly, when introducing nulls, Crusher sum() query time is unchanged.
 This can be tested by creating the table as follows.

 | Test                            | Query                                                                                                  |